msillano/IoTwebUI/MQTTserver/README.md

 <h4>Conclusion 3</h4>

 An overall complete solution, at the cost of an update for each added device!
 The user has complete customization freedom for each device.
-It therefore allows the reuse of 'banned' Tuya devices in automations interacting with Tuya.
+It therefore allows the reuse of 'banned' Tuya devices in automations interacting with Tuya.<br>
 The limitations of the _SLZB-06 zigbee Hub_ mode are always valid: few devices and limited functions!

 <h3>SOLUTION 4: SLZB-06 + zigbee2mqtt + mosquitto + ( MQTT Explorer | IoTwebUI ) </h3>

 _To be able to process more devices, the solution is to use an external decoding software to the SLZB-06 adapter, with the host system's resources available!_
-The SW in question is **zigbee2mqtt**, which, coupled with **SLZB-06P7**, allows managing up to **300** Zigbee devices, provided they belong to the set of **4464** 'known' devices to zigbee2mqtt (see https://www.zigbee2mqtt.io/supported-devices/).
+The SW in question is **zigbee2mqtt**, which, coupled with **SLZB-06P7**, allows managing up to **300** Zigbee devices, provided they belong to the set of **4464** 'known' devices to zigbee2mqtt (see https://www.zigbee2mqtt.io/supported-devices/).<br>
 Note: it is still possible to add 'unknown' Tuya Zigbee devices to `zigbee2mqtt`, see https://medium.com/@dzegarra/zigbee2mqtt-how-to-add-support-for-a-new-tuya-based-device-part-1-b20227251d46

 The `zigbee2mqtt` web interface presents numerous pages, some similar to those already seen with `zigbee Hub` (list, dashboard), others new: Map, Groups, etc.